 Mandatory Final Exam

-The purpose of the final exam is to assist in validating that students have demonstrated mastery of key course concepts and standards.
+The purpose of the final exam in 6 through 12 courses is to assist in validating that students have demonstrated mastery of key course concepts and standards.
 The final exam, unto itself, is not the sole determiner of student achievement; however, students are required to take a final exam in all FLVS Global School courses in order to be eligible for course credit.

 The FLVS Global Academic Integrity department may, at its discretion, require a proctored segment exam for any student on a situational basis.
 Academic Integrity proctored exams must be successfully passed (grade of 59.5% or higher) in order for a student to be eligible for course credit.